rytswd/get-istio-multicluster/docs/2-local-clusters/simple-with-istio-operator.md

 <!-- == imptr: install-istio-operator-with-istioctl / begin from: ../snippets/steps/install-istio-operator.md#[istio-operator-with-istioctl] == -->

-NOTE: This will install Istio version based on `istioctl` version you have on your machine.
+📝 **NOTE**: This will install Istio version based on `istioctl` version you have on your machine.
 You will need to manage your `istioctl` version separately, or you could take manifest generation approach instead.

 ```bash
 {